thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/configuring-an-application/configuring-file-storage/index.md

 }
 ```

-## Configuring initial storing of files
+## Configuring who is allowed to add files

-To configure who is initially allowed to store files, open the application's `package.json` file, navigate to `wolkenkit/environments/default/fileStorage/isAuthorized`, and provide an object that represents your desired configuration.
+To configure who is allowed to store files, open the application's `package.json` file, navigate to `wolkenkit/environments/default/fileStorage/isAuthorized`, and provide an object that represents your desired configuration.

 E.g., to allow storing files for everyone, use the following code: